danhhz/zeropb/README.md

     name                                         time/op
     EncodeSimpleSetRepeatedly/pb-8                  264ns ± 2%
     EncodeSimpleSetRepeatedly/gogopb-8              188ns ± 1%
-    EncodeSimpleSetRepeatedly/zeropb-8              366ns ± 0%

-    name                                         speed
-    EncodeSimpleSetRepeatedly/pb-8                409MB/s ± 2%
-    EncodeSimpleSetRepeatedly/gogopb-8            571MB/s ± 1%
-    EncodeSimpleSetRepeatedly/zeropb-8            294MB/s ± 0%
+    EncodeSimpleSetRepeatedly/zeropb-8              350ns ± 2%

     name                                         allocs/op
     EncodeSimpleSetRepeatedly/pb-8                   4.00 ± 0%
     EncodeSimpleSetRepeatedly/gogopb-8               2.00 ± 0%
     EncodeSimpleSetRepeatedly/zeropb-8               0.00

-Encoding a complex message is currently slower than other libraries.
-This is expected to get faster, but I haven't yet done speed of light measurements to see exactly how much faster.

-This benchmark currently causes allocations because the resulting encoded message is large enough that it triggers one of the conditions described in the Compromises section, but this is not intrinsic.
-These allocations will go away when we specialize FastIntMap.
+Encoding a complex message is also faster, though the ergonomics of this are currently not very good.
+There's some headroom to make it better, but it will never be as easy as the other libraries.

     name                                         time/op
     EncodeComplex/pb-8                             1.06µs ± 0%
     EncodeComplex/gogopb-8                          754ns ± 5%
-    EncodeComplex/zeropb-8                         1.34µs ± 1%

-    name                                         speed
-    EncodeComplex/pb-8                            420MB/s ± 0%
-    EncodeComplex/gogopb-8                        610MB/s ± 5%
-    EncodeComplex/zeropb-8                        325MB/s ± 1%
+    EncodeComplex/zeropb-8                          661ns ± 0%

     name                                         allocs/op
     EncodeComplex/pb-8                               7.00 ± 0%
     EncodeComplex/gogopb-8                           3.00 ± 0%
-    EncodeComplex/zeropb-8                           2.00 ± 0%
+    EncodeComplex/zeropb-8                           0.00

 [Protocol Buffer]: https://developers.google.com/protocol-buffers/